 There are many great reasons why our students and staff are proud of the University of Lincoln, including our award-winning teaching, excellent graduate prospects, world-class research and close links with industry.
+Situated in the heart of a beautiful and historic city, the University of Lincoln is ranked 22nd overall in the UK in The Guardian University Guide 2019.

 Whether you are thinking about coming to study or undertake research with us, or to join our dedicated and motivated staff, you can be confident that you are joining a University that places the quality of the student experience at the heart of everything it does.